AstroAnasTariq/AstroAnasTariq/README.md

 # Hello World! 👋

-I'm a content creator and a self-taught Android Developer.
+I'm a content creator and a self-taught **Android Developer**.
 I'm interested in Tech, Development, and Science Stuff.

 ### :hammer_and_wrench: Languages and Tools:
 <div>